microluxe20/microluxe20/CONTRIBUTING.md

 custom css isn't loading properly.
 The open issue can be found [here](https://github.com/alanshaw/markdown-pdf/issues/82)._

 ## 1\.
-Install Nodejs and npm on your system
+Install Nodejs on your system

-Node and NPM are used to build the PDF documents.
+Node is used to build the PDF documents.
 You can find a link to node [here](https://nodejs.org/en/).

 ## 2\.
 Fork the repository and clone locally